 Portrait of Mr Justice Cyril Ambrose Walsh seated in chambers.
-Photo: Mulligan, J A (John Aloysius), 1927-1996/National Library of Australia

 On Walsh's untimely death at the age of 64, Barwick delivered a eulogy of unstinted, wholly deserved praise capturing all his outstanding qualities.

 This has been a selective recollective ramble.
 Time prevents treatment of other admired performers of the judicial art, such as Charles McLelland and his son Malcolm who retired too early and had the potential for appointment to the High Court.
 Denys Needham was one of the most impressive judges before whom I ever appeared.
 We were colleagues at law school, he with a much better academic record than I. I equate his style with that of Cyril Walsh.